postcss/postcss/API.md

 ## `PostCSS` class

-`PostCSS` instance contains plugin to process CSS.
-You can create one `PostCSS` instance and use it on many CSS files to initialize plugins only once.
+A `PostCSS` instance contains plugins to process CSS.
+You can create one `PostCSS` instance, initialize its plugins, and then use that instance on many CSS files.

 ```js
 var processor = postcss([autoprefixer, cssnext, cssgrace]);